 Section 16(a) of the Exchange Act requires our directors and executive officers and persons who own more than 10% of a registered class of our equity securities (collectively, "Reporting Persons") to file reports of beneficial ownership and changes in beneficial ownership with the SEC.
-Based solely upon review of copies of such reports, or other written representations from Reporting Persons, we believe that, during fiscal 2011, all Reporting Persons complied with all applicable requirements of Section 16(a) of the Exchange Act.
+Based solely upon review of copies of such reports, or other written representations from Reporting Persons, we believe that, during fiscal 2012, all Reporting Persons complied with all applicable requirements of Section 16(a) of the Exchange Act, except that a Form 4 with respect to an option grant was filed late for each of Dr. Roberts and Messrs.
+Nolen, Stern and Hess.